lebusa/task-tracker-api/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript repository for the Tasks Tracker.

-## Local MongoDB Server
+## Uses a Local MongoDB Server
-This API uses a local MongoDB service, i.e. there must a locally running MongoDB client on the host machine.
+This Tasks Tracker API uses a local MongoDB service, i.e. there must a locally running MongoDB client on the host machine.
 Optionally, cloud dabatase services can used as a cloud API.

 Change the `HOST` variable in the database provider file (`/src/database/db.provider.ts`) to an appropriate URI.